 If you’re looking for more recommendations or aren’t sure if a particular task could be carried out more easily with the help of a tool, don’t be afraid to ask other members of the industry for recommendations privately or on Twitter.
 Despite being in the industry for three years, I constantly learnt from others in my teams and on Twitter.
 While researching for this piece, I also learnt some excellent additional tips when speaking to the experts for tool suggestions.

-This leads me on to saying a big thank you to David White, Director of Content Marketing at Connective3, Sophie Nightingale, Senior PR at Boutique, Stephen Baker, Head of PR at Propellernet, Ruth Barrett, Head of Content and Digital PR at Inspired Agency, and Paddy Moogan, Co-founder of Aira, for all of your kind help and for taking the time to share your knowledge and insights with me.
+This leads me on to saying a big thank you to David White, Director of Content Marketing at Connective3, Sophie Nightingale, Senior PR at Boutique, Stephen Baker, Head of PR at Propellernet, Ruth Barrett, Senior Digital PR Consultant at Aira, and Paddy Moogan, Co-founder of Aira, for all of your kind help and for taking the time to share your knowledge and insights with me.